-Pharmaceutical Allowance is payable from the date the student becomes qualified for Pharmaceutical Allowance, provided s/he is otherwise eligible for Living Allowance.
+Pharmaceutical Allowance is payable from the date the student becomes qualified for Pharmaceutical Allowance, provided they are otherwise eligible for Living Allowance.

 The entitlement period for Pharmaceutical Allowance is the same as the entitlement period for Living Allowance as set out in Chapter 73.